subscript-publishing/subscript/README.md

 Things can be broken down into newspaper like columns VIA the `\layout[col=num]` command, for instance,
 ![Where labels](assets/preview-images/newpaper-like-layout.png)

-By default this also includes breakpoints that can decrement columns as the viewport width decreases until it breaks into single column mode.
+By default this also includes breakpoints that will decrement columns as the viewport width decreases until it breaks into single column mode.

 While the `\grid` command gives you access to very fine tuned CSS grids: